puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 ### Metaparameters

 When declared with the resource-like syntax, a class may use any [metaparameter][metaparameters].
-If it does, every resource contained in the class will also have that metaparameter.
-So if you declare a class with `noop => true`, every resource in it will also have `noop => true`, unless they specifically override it.
+In such cases, every resource contained in the class will also have that metaparameter.
+So if you declare a class with `noop => true`, every resource in the class will also have `noop => true`, unless they specifically override it.
 Metaparameters which can take more than one value (like the [relationship][relationships] metaparameters) will merge the values from the container and any specific values from the individual resource.